- Page 1 of 2

 Q. How often do you need to refill the filter media in your neutralizer?

 A. Typically you’ll need to refill the filter media in your neutralizer once a year, depending on your water usage and the size or your neutralizer.
+Here are our general guidelines:

 Q. How often should you backwash a water/acid neutralizer (for downflow tanks)?

-A. Again, it depends on how much water your household uses; and the size of your neutralizer.
+There aren't hard and fast rules.
+Again, it depends on how much water your household uses; and the size of your neutralizer.
 On average, downflow acid neutralizers should be backwashed once every three to four days to make sure the filter media isn’t channeling or solidifying.

 Q. What types of filter media should you use for your pH?